smehta07/surgery-negative-outcome-prediction/README.md

 ## Code Overview

+The application is built in Python, using Flask for the web interface and is held in a Docker container.

-The app is held in a Docker container, the Dockerfile and requirements.txt are for Docker.
+The Dockerfile and requirements.txt are for Docker:

-Dockerfile - for the docker environment
+- Dockerfile - for the docker environment

-requirements.txt - the modules which are needed for the app
+- requirements.txt - the modules which are needed for the app

-The app folder then contains the code for the application.
+The app folder then contains the code for the application:

-app.py - the main python file
+- app.py - the main python file

-db.env - contains the connection string to the SQL database
+- db.env - contains the connection string to the SQL database

-__init__.py - declares folder as a package
+- __init__.py - declares folder as a package

-templates - contains HTML pages
+- templates - contains HTML pages

-static - static files to do with styling
+- static - static files to do with styling

-migrations - if the structure of the SQL datbase is changed in the code, this folder migrates the changes to the database
+- migrations - if the structure of the SQL datbase is changed in the code, this folder migrates the changes to the database